bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 After hiking 5.1 km, we unexpectedly reached the campground.
 I was confused until I realized the NTS map showed the campground wrongly placed 500 m farther up the trail.
 After hiking another kilometre or so we left the trail, crossed the creek and bushwhacked up the southwest slopes.

-A search of the summit cairn yielded a rusted tin containing a summit log that dated back to 1979!
+A search of the summit cairn yielded a rusted tin containing a summit log dating back to 1979!
 As interesting as the register was, the alpine scenery captured our attention, from the turquoise tarns in the deep valleys to the tall, snow-capped peaks.

 After a lengthy stay, we started back down.
 Rather than descend the SW slopes, we stuck to the SW ridge.
 Except scrambling up a chimney by the pinnacles, it was a ridgewalk.
 When the ridge ended abruptly in a steep, treed slope, we bushwhacked south toward Mosquito Creek and reached the trail 500 m west of the campground.